 Coronavirus Update: Please note that some venues may be closed in line with local government advice.
 Please check the venue's own website for the latest opening hours and information before making your journey.
 Stay safe and follow the local authority's guidance in order to minimise the risk of transmission of the virus.

-Comptons is located in what used to be a Victorian hotel.
-In the 1950’s, the hotel had become a pub called ‘The Swiss Tavern’ and acquired a reputation as being a meeting place for gay men which at the time was illegal.
+Located in what used to be a Victorian hotel, Comptons of Soho had become a pub called ‘The Swiss Tavern’ in the 1950s and acquired a reputation as being a meeting place for gay men which was illegal at the time.

 In 1986, the name was changed to “Comptons of Soho” and it came out in the open as being a gay bar.
-Over 25 years later, Compton’s is still regarded as one of the most popular gay bars in London.
+Over 25 years later, Comptons is still regarded as one of the most popular gay pubs in London.